Saving Private Coral

-The year 2020 marks the arrival in the collection of new models equipped with the full arsenal of technical attributes specific to modern watches dedicated to deep-sea immersion: unidirectional rotating bezel, screw-down crown and back, high water resistance, hands, indexes and luminescent markers.
-Robust, reliable, functional, ultra-legible, they underline, for some, the commitment of Oris for the protection of the environment and more particularly its action for the protection of the world’s seas.
-As mentioned in a previous article, published on our site in June 2019 (to read HERE), the watch brand presented its “Oceans” project with the idea of raising public awareness of the problems of marine pollution, supporting cleaning and preserving the oceans through partnerships with pioneering and innovative associations.
+2020 marks the arrival in the collection of new models equipped with the full arsenal of technical attributes specific to modern watches dedicated to deep-sea immersion: unidirectional rotating bezel, screw-down crown and back, high water resistance and luminescent hands, indexes and markers.
+Robust, reliable, functional, ultra-legible, some are designed to advertise Oris’ commitment to the protection of the environment and more particularly its action for the protection of the world’s seas.
+As mentioned in a previous article, published on our site in June 2019 (read the article HERE), the watch brand presented its “Oceans” project with the idea of raising public awareness about the problems of marine pollution, supporting cleaning and preserving the oceans through partnerships with pioneering and innovative associations.

 Carysfort Reef Limited Edition

-Oris also illustrates its charitable nature with the Carysfort Reef Limited Edition watch—a 43.5 mm-diameter limited edition of 50 pieces.
+Oris also illustrates its charity engagement with the Carysfort Reef Limited Edition watch—a 43.5 mm-diameter edition limited to 50 pieces.
 This model endorses a partnership with the Coral Restoration Foundation, a world-renowned organization that is committed to coral restoration.
-This is not the first time that the watch manufacturer has pledged itself to the preservation of these marine ecosystems.
-Prior to this launch, it had already been supporting for several years the action of the Reef Restoration Foundation, which is working to safeguard the Great Barrier Reef in Australia (see the Great Barrier Reef Limited Edition III watch).
+For the record, this is not the first time that the watchmaking Maison has proved its commitment to marine ecosystems preservation.
+Indeed, it has been supporting for several years now the Reef Restoration Foundation action, which is working to protect the Great Barrier Reef in Australia (see the Great Barrier Reef Limited Edition III watch).

 In 2020, the release of the Carysfort Reef Limited Edition showcases a great victory for the foundation, which will have succeeded in a few months to reach its goal of planting 30,000 coral units on the Carysfort Reef in Florida (which explains the specifically decorated caseback).
 A long-term restoration project that will hopefully restore the natural balance of this environment, which is home to a rich and varied ecosystem.
-And Oris is playing its part in it by preparing to raise funds to support the Foundation by putting to auction three pieces out of fifty that will be produced (the ones bearing the numbers 02/50, 03/50 and 04/50).
+And Oris is playing its part in it by preparing a fundraising auction to support the Foundation proposing three pieces out of the fifty that will be produced (those bearing the numbers 02/50, 03/50 and 04/50).

 The Oris Carysfort Reef Limited Edition is the first Aquis timepiece to be crafted in solid yellow gold.
 It is a crossover between a diver’s watch and a model with a GMT function which would normally be dedicated to globetrotters.
-It features an additional small central hand with a triangular point that moves over 24 hours, which indicates a second time zone on the fine scale at the centre of the dial.
-This same hand will even indicate a third time zone on the 24-hour graduation of the rotating bezel whose two-tone black and blue insert (which serves as a day/night indicator) is machined in ceramic.
-It is water-resistant up to 300 metres, and this technical instrument’s display of robustness serves to protect a beautiful satin-finished sunburst-like rayed dial with a subtle blue gradation, whose seconds hand adopts a ‘lollipop’ shape.
-It is served on a blue leather strap encapsulated with rubber, and delivered in a special wooden case.
+It features an additional small central hand with a triangular point that moves over 24 hours, which can show the time in a second time zone using the slim scale in the center of the dial.
+This same hand will even indicate a third time zone on the 24-hour graduation of the ceramic rotating bezel – whose two-tone black and blue insert serves as a day/night indicator.
+Waterproof to 300 metres, and this technical instrument’s protects a beautiful satin-finished sunburst dial with a subtle blue gradient and a ‘lollipop’ seconds hand.
+It is served on a blue leather strap clad in rubber, and delivered in a special wooden case.

 Oris Lake Baikal Limited Edition

 In addition to these partnerships and limited editions, Oris has also created two new versions of the iconic Aquis model in order to expand its collection.
 One is 39.5 mm in diameter—which is a first in the Aquis line—and the other’s is 41.5 mm-wide.
-The watches also differ in the colour of their sunburst dials: a new turquoise blue for the smaller one and a midnight blue for the larger one.
+The watches also differ in the colour of their sunburst dials: an unprecedented turquoise blue for the former and a midnight blue for the latter.

-Although they are designed for immersion in deep water, they both share the same features and performance: water resistance up to 300 metres, a unidirectional rotating bezel with a 60-minute graduation scale for measuring immersion times, a screw-down crown and back, and last but not least, Superluminova-covered hands and hour markers.
+Designed for immersion in deep water, they both share the same features and performance: water resistance up to 300 metres, a unidirectional rotating bezel with a 60-minute graduation scale for measuring immersion times, a screw-down crown and back, and last but not least, Superluminova-covered hands and hour markers.
 Each complete their look with a steel bracelet that features an extension buckle, the 41.5 mm version also being available on a rubber strap.
 This particular model also comes with a folding clasp—a smart safety device that prevents the watch from falling off the wrist in the event of an accidental opening.
-One final detail which brand aficionados will be able to check through the transparent caseback: both Aquis are powered by an automatic red rotor calibre, a distinctive element of Oris watches.
+One final detail which brand aficionados of the brand will be able to check through the transparent caseback: both Aquis are powered by an automatic red rotor calibre, a distinctive feature of Oris watches.